paulbarbu/IRC-Bot/README.md

 ===============
 1. In `src/config.py` you must add the name of the command to the `cmds_list`'s end(without _!_)
-2. In directory `src/cmds/` you must create a file named after your command
+2. In `src/cmds/` directory you must create a file named after your command
-3. Into the newly created file you must define a function named after your command that takes one parameter, this parameter will contain the command sent by the user, the function must return the message to be sent on the channel
+3. Into the newly created file you must define a function named after your command that takes one parameter, this parameter will contain the command components sent by the user, the function must return either a message(string) to be sent on the channel, either a list, first item being a command(other than PRIVMSG which is added automatically if needed) and the second being the command's arguments.

 E.g:

-You want to create a command `!dance` so you follow these steps:
+If you want to create a command `!ncmd`, you must follow these steps:

-1. Add 'dance' to the `cmds_list` in `src/config.py`
+1. Add 'ncmd' to the `cmds_list` in `src/config.py`
-2. Create `src/cmds/dance.py`
+2. Create `src/cmds/ncmd.py`
-3. In `src/cmds/dance.py` define `def dance(param):`, `param` will hold the users command in case you must do some checkings or whatever, it must return a message for example `return config.privmsg + 'Dance time!\r\n'`
+3. In `src/cmds/ncmd.py` define `def dance(param):`, `param` will hold the users command components(see `src/parser.py`) in case you must do some checkings, it must return a message(eg. `return 'Dance time!'`, in this case `src/ircbot.py` will automatically add `PRIVMSG` at the beginning and `\r\n` at the end) or a list(eg. `return ['JOIN ', '#chan1,#chan2']`, in this case the list will be joined and `\r\n` added at the end)

 Config
 ======
 See `src/config.py`:

 * `search` - specifies the reply link for `!search <nick>`
-* `owner` - the user(s) who are allowed to send a specific command to the bot(e.g. `!quit`)
+* `owner` - the user(s) who are allowed to send a specific command to the bot (e.g. `!quit`)
 * `log` - path to the logging directory, all logs are stored here
 * `server` - server to connect to(default: chat.freenode.net)
 * `port` - port number to use(default: 6667)